These are the last Boeing 747s you can fly in the world

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Policy, visit this page.

-Yet another airline has just announced the premature demise of its Boeing 747s, bringing to three the total of carriers that ditched their Jumbo Jets because of the coronavirus.
+Yet another airline has just announced the premature demise of its Boeing 747s, bringing to four the total of carriers that ditched their Jumbo Jets because of the coronavirus.

-Virgin Atlantic said on Tuesday that it will retire its seven 747s effective immediately, part of a series of aggressive measures to cope with the drop in demand due to the pandemic.
-The double-decker jets had been originally scheduled to retire in 2021.
+British Airways said last week that it will retire its seven 747s effective immediately, part of a series of aggressive measures to cope with the drop in demand due to the pandemic.
+The 31 double-decker jets had been originally scheduled to retire in 2024.

 With thousands of aeroplanes grounded everywhere because of the coronavirus, airlines are being forced to make tough choices about their fleets.
 Many older aeroplanes, which cost more in fuel and maintenance, will have to be retired.
 That means that many fewer Boeing 747s will be left flying when this is over.
-In fact, two major airlines, KLM and Qantas, have already retired theirs.
+In fact, three major airlines, Virgin Atlantic, KLM and Qantas, have already retired theirs.

 That includes the 747-400 and 747-8 models.
 Do not expect the latest and swankiest interiors on the 747-400s, which tend to feature seats from the past decade.
 The more recent -8 models usually have much fresher interior fittings.